 How can we walk away on good terms?

 1. Be as humane as possible

 When the decision to break things off isn’t mutual, it is never sweet to experience.
-Make sure that you are as gentle as possible, sparing details and criticisms.
+Make sure that you are as gentle as possible, sparing details and criticism.
 It is better to talk about yourself than to try to make the other person bear the brunt of the failure.
-Avoid explosive arguments that could shatter your desire to separate under good conditions.
+Avoid explosive arguments that could shatter your desire to separate peacefully and respectfully.

 2. Respect your partner

 When feelings come to an end, it's easy to forget that you once loved, but it's important not to deny what you shared together.
 Stay tuned into each other's arguments.
 Using non-violent communication can turn conflicts into simple dialogues.